-Crime Type (Wisconsin Statutes) Definitions continued: Rape, Fondling, Incest, Statutory Rape Incest (Wis.
-Stat. § 944.06): Whoever marries or has nonmarital sexual intercourse, as defined in Section 948.01(6) with a person he or she knows is a blood relative and such relative is in fact related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class F felony.
-Statutory Rape: The institution has determined, based on good-faith research, that Wisconsin law does not define the term statutory rape.
+Crime Type (Wisconsin Statutes) Definitions related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class F felony. • Statutory Rape: The institution has determined, based on good-faith research, that Wisconsin law does not define the term statutory rape.
+Such offenses are generally prosecuted under the state's "sexual intercourse with a child age 16 or older" (Wis.
+Stat. § 948.09) or "sexual assault of a child" (Wis.
+Stat. § 948.02) statutes.
 Consent (as it relates to sexual activity) Under Wis.
-Stat.§ 940.225(4), "consent" means words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual intercourse or sexual contact.
+Stat. § 940.225(4), "consent" means words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual intercourse or sexual contact.
 Consent is not an issue in alleged violations of sub.
 (2) (c), (cm), (d), (g), (h), and (i) [of the sexual assault laws set forth at Wis.
 Stat. § 940.225].
 The following persons are presumed incapable of consent but the presumption may be rebutted by competent evidence, subject to the provisions of s.
 972.11(2): (b) A person suffering from a mental illness or defect which impairs capacity to appraise personal conduct; (c) A person who is unconscious or for any other reason is physically unable to communicate unwillingness to an act.
 Also, under Wis.
-Stat. § 939.22(48), "without consent" means no consent in fact or that consent is given for one of the following reasons: (a) Because the actor put the victim in fear by the use or threat of imminent use of physical violence on the victim, or on a person in the victim's presence, or on a member of the victim's immediate family; or (b) Because the actor purports to be acting under legal authority; or (c) Because the victim does not understand the nature of the thing to which the victim consents, either by reason of ignorance or mistake of fact or of law other than criminal law or by reason of youth or defective mental condition, whether permanent or temporary.
+Stat. § 939.22(48), "without consent" means no consent in fact or that consent is given for one of the following reasons: (a) Because the actor put the victim in fear by the use or threat of imminent use of physical violence on the victim's immediate family; or (b) Because the actor purports to be acting under legal authority; or (c) Because the victim does not understand the nature of the thing to which the victim consents, either by reason of ignorance or mistake of fact or of law other than criminal law or by reason of youth or defective mental condition, whether permanent or temporary.